espocrm/documentation/docs/development/metadata/stream-defs.md

 *boolean*

-Enables the cleanup of subscriberes.
+Enables the cleanup of subscribers.

 ### dateField